wael-hussein/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3 - Create a script that counts the number of directories in the PATH.
 4 - Create a script that lists environment variables.
-5 - lists all local variables and environment variables, and function
+5 - lists all local variables and environment variables, and function 6 - script that creates a new local variable